 Early Diagnosis, Risk Assessment and Biomarker Development

-Apostolova’s research group focuses on the characterization of early symptomatic and pre-symptomatic stages of Alzheimer’s disease and the development and validation of sensitive imaging and genetic biomarkers for Alzheimer’s disease and other dementing disorders.
-The research program is affiliated with the Indiana Alzheimer Disease Center, the Center for Neuroimaging, the Indiana University Network Sciences Institute, the Center for Enhancing Quality of Life in Chronic Illness, as well as the Departments of Radiology and Imaging Sciences, Medical and Molecular Genetics, Pathology, Psychiatry and Sociology.
+Liana Apostolova, MS, MD, leads a research lab that focuses on the characterization of early symptomatic and pre-symptomatic stages of Alzheimer’s disease and the development and validation of sensitive imaging and genetic biomarkers for Alzheimer’s disease and other dementing disorders.
+The research program is affiliated with the Indiana Alzheimer's Disease Research Center, the Center for Neuroimaging, the Indiana University Network Sciences Institute, the Center for Enhancing Quality of Life in Chronic Illness, as well as the Departments of Radiology and Imaging Sciences, Medical and Molecular Genetics, Pathology, Psychiatry and Sociology.